-One of the things you will find in most Punjabi households is home-made yoghurt.
+One of the things you will find in most Punjabi households is home-made yoghurt (Ghar da Dahi).
 We eat so much of it – every evening to be honest, as a side with our dinner.
 One of my sons really loves it and has it with every Indian meal – he is 30 this year – so you can imagine how many gallons of the stuff has been churned out in our household over the years – and of course – many years before that.
 It is a lot cheaper to make your own if your turnover is anything like mine, I use it for marinades and also add to dishes occasionally instead of cream, as well as a side dish with every Indian meal.
 It also has no added sugars or preservatives so what could be better than that when it comes to what you feed your loved ones?

 My father in law used to quote an old saying when he was alive – ‘The family that makes and eats it’s own yoghurt really prospers’.
-Barkhat is the Punjabi word for Prosperity.
+Barkhat is the Punjabi word for abundance.
 Many people see wealth as Barkhat and then there are the select few who see their wealth in their children and those who they share a meal with every evening.
 We see our Barkhat as our children and grandchildren, our family is our Barkhat.

 I mostly make yoghurt in the evenings, wrap it up in a blanket then check it in the morning and it will have set by then ready for the evening meal.
 I make it at least 2, sometimes even 3 times a week.